space-wizards/website-content/content/post/23-02-17-progress-report-23.md

 Central Command has approved the employment of Diona aboard the station.
 They're a real *tree-t* to be around and they *wood* love to help out.

-TODO: Pic from PR?
+{{< imgw "/images/post/pr_39/diona" >}}

 {{< newsection >}}
 ## Minor Changes
 Due to length constraints, not everything can get a dedicated section in the progress report and instead will be found listed here.
-This list is non-exhaustive but covers most player-facing changes.

 As of Progress Report 39, the Minor Changes section is now auto-generated from SS14's in-game changelog.
 So if you read the changelog, you won't see anything new here and you can skip to the next section.